Nutrition for height growth in puberty

 Protein

 Teenagers need higher protein intake compared to adults for their muscle growth and protein accounts for 14 - 15% of energy (70 - 80 g/day).
-Foods containing high levels of protein are meat, fishes, eggs, milk, shrimps, crabs, beans, etc.
+Foods containing high levels of protein are meat, fish, eggs, milk, shrimp, crabs, beans, etc.

 Carbohydrates